harsh020/inventory_mangement/README.md

 **Note**

 `${BASE_URL}`: The base url on which the django app can be reached.

-If Running locally, it is `http://localhost:8000`
+If running locally, it is `http://localhost:8000`

 ## Swagger Open API Specifications
   - url: `${BASE_URL}/`